DUNE-DAQ/daq-cmake/docs/README.md

 mv daq-cmake/toylibrary sourcecode
 rm -rf daq-cmake
 ```
 You can now build toylibrary like you would a standard DUNE DAQ package.
+Please note that if you do so, since toylibrary isn't an official DUNE DAQ package and isn't a git repository, you'll get a couple of warnings; unlike most warnings, you can disregard these.
+Specifically, these warnings are `Package "toylibrary" not provided to the daq_add_subpackages` and `warning: Not a git repository.` (and surrounding text).

-In terms of its actual functionality, it's pretty useless (it contains a class which can wrap an integer, and another class which can print that wrapped integer).
+In terms of its actual functionality, toylibrary is pretty useless (it contains a class which can wrap an integer, and another class which can print that wrapped integer).
 However, its functionality is beside the point; toylibrary contains many features which DUNE DAQ packages have in common, in particular DUNE DAQ packages which provide a library other developers want to link against.
 For starters, take a look at the subdirectories, `ls sourcecode/toylibrary`:

 * *src*: contains the source files meant to be built into the package's shared object library/libraries
 * *include*: contains the headers users of your package should #include